grotesquey/grotesquey.github.io/README.md

 # Chippy.info
-The one-way stop to boundless satisfaction and unprecented happiness.
+The one-way stop to boundless satisfaction and unprecedented happiness.

 Change the world.